walmartlabs/concord-website/docs/plugins-v2/ldap.md

 ## Get Group

 The LDAP task can be used to search for a group with the `getGroup` action.
-You can specifiy whether it is a security group or not by `securityEnabled`
+You can specify whether it is a security group or not by `securityEnabled`

 ```yaml
 flows: